At least 1 person wounded in Springfield warehouse shooting

 SPRINGFIELD, Ill.
-(AP) — Officers were searching for a gunman at a warehouse in the Illinois state capital Friday after at least one person was shot and wounded, the police chief said.
+(AP) — Officers were searching for a gunman in and around a warehouse in the Illinois state capital Friday after at least one person was shot and wounded, the police chief said.

 Police received a call about shots fired at the Bunn-O-Matic warehouse in Springfield shortly after 11 a.m.